cduff4464/sndrizpipe_image_sim_processing/example_images/readme.txt

 In the same directory where you keep the bright.flt folder, you will need to include the epochs file.
 Sndrizpipe uses this for certain formatting things.

+The parameters imsize 300 and tempepoch 11 are unique to these images as they control the size of the ouput images and demonstrate how to do subtractions between various epochs.

 If you get an error about orig_wcs missing you are using too old of a drizzlepac version and need to update.